Battle of Baghak

-The Battle of Baghak was an engagement during the War in Afghanistan between elements of the New Zealand Defence Force (NZDF), the Afghani National Directorate of Security (NDS) and insurgent forces near Dahane Baghak in the Shikari Valley, Bamyan Province on 4 August 2012.
+The Battle of Baghak was an engagement during the War in Afghanistan between elements of the New Zealand Defence Force (NZDF), the Afghan National Directorate of Security (NDS) and insurgent forces near Dahane Baghak in the Shikari Valley, Bamyan Province on 4 August 2012.

-New Zealand suffered it's heaviest casualties since the Vietnam War.
+New Zealand suffered its heaviest casualties since the Vietnam War.
 The battle generated significant controversy in New Zealand, with accusations of a NZDF cover-up.

 Battle

 Prelude

 At 02:00 on 4 August 2012, the NDS began an operation in the village of Baghak to arrest a suspected bomb-maker.
 The NDS had confiscated several IEDs.
 At 06:00, the NDS received fire from Taliban insurgents, taking one casualty, and again at 07:30, where one NDS soldier was killed and another six were wounded.

 At about 08:00, Kiwi Company was informed by the NDS personnel that they had suffered a number of casualties during the operation earlier that morning.
 The NZDF Commanding Officer approved a request by the Officer Commanding (OC) Major Craig Wilson to deploy a three-vehicle Humvee patrol named KT4 to the scene to assist the NDS and conduct a tactical site exploitation.
 KT1 and KT2, which consisted of three NZLAVs each, were also deployed to support KT4.

 KT4 arrived at the scene at 09:46.
 Lance Corporal Jacinda Baker treated the wounded NDS soldiers while they were evacuated by the New Zealand troops.
 One of the six wounded NDS died of his wounds at the scene.
 A 14-man patrol dismounted from their vehicles and began clearing a compound and the high ground surrounding the contact site.
 KT2 and KT4 provided overwatch to the dismounted patrol.
 KT1 was situated at the Dahane Baghak truckstop 500 metres to the south.
 The NDS also commenced their own clearance operation of the high ground at the same time.